jnstockley/AddressBookCLI/README.md

    7. Possible way to run .jar in a web broweser (Havent looked into this just a possibility)
    8. Checking that data was succeffuly added, removed, updated from server
    9. New database name that reflect what the program does
+   10. Ability to save connections
-   10. Bug fixes and overall better improvements!
+   11. Bug fixes and overall better improvements!

 Address Book CLI Version 1.0.2!
    How to use this program: